algosup/2022-Project-Artificial-Intelligence-Group-C/Documents/Functional_Specifications.md

 ## A) Voice quality

-The product has to be able to collect a voice sample with enough quality and quantity.
+The product must collect a voice sample with enough quality and quantity.
 For that, we have to make sure the device understands well the words spoken by the user.

 ## B) Data privacy

-We also need to take account that the conversation between the user and the product is listening is kept private, and that all its data aren’t recorded nor spied by someone else.
+We also need to take into account that the conversation between the user and the product is listening is kept private, and that all its data aren’t recorded nor spied by someone else.
 Indeed, we want to make sure our program is just used for detecting language and nothing else.

 ## Product overview